aaronpong/Survival-Analysis-Heart-Failure-From-Clinical-Records/README.md

 ## Dataset

 The Heart Failure Clinical Records Dataset (Chicco & Jurman, 2020) contains 299 patients recruited at the Faisalabad Institute of Cardiology (Pakistan, 2015), with follow-up ranging from 4 to 285 days.
 It includes 13 clinical features such as ejection fraction, serum creatinine, age, and blood pressure status.

-> Data is publicly available on Kaggle — not included in this repository.
-> Download it and place the CSV in a `data/` folder before knitting.

 ---